okayama-shatoshi/stars-node/README.md

-# Arweave Server
+# Stars Node

 This is the repository for the official Erlang implementation of the Arweave protocol and a gateway implementation.

-Arweave is a distributed, cryptographically verified permanent archive built on a cryptocurrency that aims to, for the first time, provide feasible data permanence.
+Stars/Arweave is a distributed, cryptographically verified permanent archive built on a cryptocurrency that aims to, for the first time, provide feasible data permanence.
 By leveraging our novel Blockweave datastructure, data is stored in a decentralised, peer-to-peer manner where miners are incentivised to